Volunteer

 What sort of training do you offer?

-All volunteers and staff are required to attend the Dorothy House Core Induction and to complete several online training modules – these are a requirement of our contract with the NHS.
+All volunteers are invited to attend the Dorothy House Core Induction.
+There is also a series of mandatory online training modules – these are a requirement of our contract with the NHS.
 Some roles require you to attend further special training.
 You will also have the opportunity to shadow another volunteer until you feel confident in the role.
+Our Education team offer a variety of ongoing, free training opportunities which are open to our whole workforce, including volunteers so there is always an opportunity to learn!

 What sort of screening do you do for volunteers?